Snapchat/KeyDB-docs/docs/config-file.md

 # controlled, and it's cool to create an alternative space for people that
 # want a bit of fresh air.
 #
-# Anyway for the 10nth birthday of the Redis, we gave it the Gopher protocol
+# Anyway for the 10nth birthday of the KeyDB, we gave it the Gopher protocol
 # as a gift.
 #
 # --- HOW IT WORKS? ---
 #
-# The Redis Gopher support uses the inline protocol of Redis, and specifically
+# The KeyDB Gopher support uses the inline protocol of KeyDB, and specifically
 # two kind of inline requests that were anyway illegal: an empty request
-# or any request that starts with "/" (there are no Redis commands starting
+# or any request that starts with "/" (there are no KeyDB commands starting
 # with such a slash).
 Normal RESP2/RESP3 requests are completely out of the
 # path of the Gopher protocol implementation and are served as usually as well.
 #
-# If you open a connection to Redis when Gopher is enabled and send it
+# If you open a connection to KeyDB when Gopher is enabled and send it
 # a string like "/foo", if there is a key named "/foo" it is served via the
 # Gopher protocol.
 #